afontcu/afontcu.dev/content/blog/wip/index.md

 ## In short

 Do you want to ship things quicker?
 Focus on the important ones and kill the others.
-Improve the flow of the system over the throughput.
+Focus on improving the flow of the system over its throughput.
+Make things run smooth, sharpen your tools, reduce the waste.

 This is way **simpler** (and cheaper) than increasing the rate at which your team completes stuff.